Category Archives: Dolomite Druse and Poker Chips

 …and here is the before in the fog, and after the fog burned off later in the morning, images of the pile that greeted us on our arrival….

 As I was lacing up my boots for the day ahead, and one snapped, I briefly thought I sure hope this isn`t a bad sign…luckily for me, within five minutes that thought went quickly out the window like a rock was attached to it.
-After switching to my spare booths, I started up the right side of the pile…..
+After switching to my spare boots, I started up the right side of the pile…..

-and came upon these boulders about halfway up, and circled around them to the left and then back to the right, looking carefully around each side of them, picking up a few nice loose crystals all the way around them, and then came to the right side of that one that appears to be in the middle on the right side…
+…and came upon these boulders about halfway up, and circled around them to the left and then back to the right, looking carefully around each side of them, picking up a few nice loose crystals all the way around them, and then came to the right side of that one that appears to be in the middle on the right side…

 …and wait til you see what was on top of the boulder to the left of this one…